Selling in a divorce

 Dear Phyllis,

-After fifteen years of marriage my wife and I are getting divorced.
-The decree stated that she and our children could remain in the home until my youngest son graduated high school, which he did in June.
+My wife and I are getting divorced after fifteen years.
+The decree stated that she and our children could remain in the home until my youngest son graduated from high school, which he did in June.
 We further agreed that we would both submit three real estate agents to each other and then agree on one.
-I submitted three agents and so did she.
+I submitted three agents, and so did she.

 Trying to move on